guildai/guild.ai/pages/features.md

         <li>Capture the results for comparison</li>
       </ul>
     </p>
-    <h4>I'm not a researcher, I don't need to reproduce my results!</h4>
+    <h4>I'm not a researcher, I don't need to reproduce my results</h4>
     <p>
-      To be fair, some researchers feel they don't need to reproduce their results <i class="far fa-smile-wink"></i>
+      Even some researchers feel they don't need to reproduce their results <i class="far fa-smile-wink"></i>
     </p>
     <p>
-      In time reproducibility in machine learning will become as important as it is in other engineering disciplines.
-If it's not important for you now, consider the benefits of automating your
+      Reproducibility aside, consider the benefits of automating your
       worflow:
       <ul class="md">
         <li>You can run more experiments, which gives you more data,